ShiqiYu/libfacedetection/README.md

 # libfacedetection

-This is a binary library for face detection in images.
+This is a binary library for face detection and face landmark detection in images.
 The 32-bit and 64-bit dll files are provided.
 To achieve better performance, the 64-bit dll is recommended.